 Define Your Brand Voice

 Your brand voice is the tone and style of your messaging.
 It should be consistent across all channels, helping to create recognition and trust with consumers.
 When defining your brand voice, consider how you want to come across and make sure it aligns with your target audience.
-Here are some questions you can ask yourself to better guide you in determining your brand tone of voice:

 1. What emotions do you want to evoke in your audience?